Evaluation for Bariatric Surgery

 All of these healthcare providers must agree that the surgery is safe for you.

-Before your approval, you will also need to:
+Before your approval, you'll also need to:

 Lose some weight before your surgery, to prevent problems